tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/快速入门/快速跑通 UnrealEngine Demo_intl_en.md

 #### 3. Enter the voice chat room

-- RoomId: room ID.
+- RoomId: Room ID.
 Users in the same room can communicate with each other by voice.
-- RoomType: use Fluency to enter the room.
+- RoomType: Use Fluency to enter the room.
-- JoinRoom: enter the voice room.
+- JoinRoom: Enter the voice room.
-- Back: go back to the previous page.
+- Back: Go back to the previous page.

 After configuring the voice chat room ID, click **JoinRoom** to enter the room.